 Our research identified a number of notable issues.
 First, we found that there was a very strong demand from the interviewed entrepreneurs to be part of an accelerator programme generally.
 The strong desire to work intimately with other dynamic, like-minded entrepreneurs was the most cited motivation for joining the programme.
 That being said, the benefits of the entrepreneurial ecosystem such as access to sophisticated sources of venture capital, 'entrepreneurial' human capital, potential customers and potential acquirers were also considered to be important 'pull factors'.
 Interestingly, these transnational entrepreneurs viewed migration to be a natural part of their development as an entrepreneur as well as their firm's evolutionary growth process - but not necessarily a permanent locational movement.
-Whilst they wished to be part of the accelerator's ecosystem, and therefore part of Silicon Valley's ecosystem, this was often planned to be a relational spatiotemporal process designed to aid the growth of their ventures rather than a desire to permanently relocate.
+Whilst they wished to be part of the accelerator's ecosystem, and therefore part of Silicon Valley's ecosystem, this was often planned to be a temporary immersion.
+The migratory process undertaken by these entrepreneurs can be conceptualised as a relational spatiotemporal process designed to aid the growth of their ventures rather than a desire to permanently relocate.
 Our work has a number of important implications for the entrepreneurship and economic geography literatures.
 These implications, together with the attendant policy implications, will be discussed and future research directions will be outlined.